 The best ones have that essential component of prime beachfront, of course—and many other amenities to make vacations easy and fun for families.
-Think kids’ clubs, where youngsters can learn about the state’s marine environments, water sports for teens, mini-massages in the spa and much more.
+Think kids’ clubs, where youngsters can learn about the state’s marine environments, water sports for teens, mini-massages at the spa, and much more.
 These are the best Florida beach resorts for families.

-1. The Breakers Palm Beach
+1. The Breakers Palm Beach – Palm Beach, FL

 When you’re at The Breakers, you’re on hallowed ground.
 This iconic Florida hotel is listed on the National Register of Historic Places.
 But for all the beauty of the building and grounds, The Breakers makes even the youngest of children feel as welcome as the most famous of guests.
 Camp Breakers has two different programs designed for kids ages 3 to 5 and 6 to 12, with an entire building (complete with its only family-style Italian restaurant) designed just for them.
 You can sign up for family golf clinics on the weekends, use the resort’s bikes to pedal around pretty Palm Beach, or do some kayaking and snorkeling right off of the hotel’s private beach.

-2. JW Marriott Marco Island Beach Resort
+2. JW Marriott Marco Island Beach Resort – Marco Island, FL

 Florida beaches simply don’t get more beautiful than the long, sweeping stretch of sand along Marco Island on the Gulf of Mexico, where you’ll find the all-encompassing JW Marriott Marco Island Beach Resort.
 When you’re not building sand castles or going off into the Ten Thousand Islands on a family jet ski tour with the resort, enjoy the Tiki Pool, a family-favorite with waterfalls and waterslides.
-The hotel’s Lanai Suites are a favorite with vacationing families since they have separate living areas for spreading out and private patios with gorgeous Gulf views.
+The hotel’s Lanai Suites are a favorite with vacationing families since they have separate living areas for spreading out, plus private patios with gorgeous Gulf views.
 Activities for kids include a day camp for ages 5 to 12.
-And come sunset, families gather for live entertainment on the beach while scouting for the green flash.
+Come sunset, families gather for live entertainment on the beach while scouting for the green flash.

-3. Resort at Longboat Key Club
+3. Resort at Longboat Key Club – Longboat Key, FL

-4. Ritz-Carlton Amelia Island
+4. Ritz-Carlton Amelia Island – Amelia Island, FL

 Fronting prime oceanfront real estate on Amelia Island’s glorious 13-mile-long coastline in North Florida, the Ritz-Carlton Amelia Island stands apart with family offerings like an interactive kids’ club and fun activities such as indoor pirate campouts and kids’ nights out.
-You can even sign up for a kids’ meal plan (12 and under) that includes all three meals, with some good, healthy options, during your stay.
+You can even sign up for a kids’ meal plan (12 and under) that includes all three meals, with some good, healthy options.
 Keep the whole family active and entertained at the property’s lovely indoor and outdoor pools, tennis courts, on-property golf course, and with beach adventures such as paddle boarding and surf lessons.

-5. Edgewater Beach Hotel, Naples
+5. Edgewater Beach Hotel – Naples, FL

 There’s an old Florida feel to this low-profile, but high-style resort on a pretty Naples beach, where the one- and two bedroom-suites have amenities like separate living spaces and full kitchens that lend a condo feel to your stay.
 Dolphins regularly cruise the beach here, and the Edgewater‘s beach setup has chairs and umbrellas for everyone.
 You’ll feel like you’re staying in a boutique hotel rather than a large resort.
 Other amenities include two onsite pools, bikes for pedaling the short distance to Fifth Avenue, and the hotel’s pretty restaurant, Coast, where you can gaze at the Gulf of Mexico during family dinners.

-6. Sunset Key Cottages
+6. Sunset Key Cottages – Key West, FL

-7. Sandpearl Resort
+7. Sandpearl Resort – Clearwater, FL

 At the end of a fun-filled day at this treasured Clearwater resort that’s as popular with couples as it is with families, guests head down to the powdery sand to watch the sunset and enjoy S’mores around a bonfire.
 Sand sculpture lessons are often provided for free.
 And Camp Ridley, the Sandpearl Resort‘s kids’ club, runs programs for kids ages 5 to 10 that put the spotlight on Florida’s native habitats and wildlife for a fun learning experience for all.

-8. Wyndham Grand Clearwater Beach Resort
+8. Wyndham Grand Clearwater Beach Resort – Clearwater, FL

-9. Disney’s Vero Beach Resort
+9. Disney’s Vero Beach Resort – Vero Beach, FL

 Located in the favorite east coast Florida family beach town of Vero Beach, Disney’s Vero Beach Resort makes up for being two hours from the Magic Kingdom (north, in Orlando) by having a slew of family fun onsite.
-The resort’s pool is shaped like Mickey Mouse and campfire sing-a-longs and kayaking excursions are the tip of the iceberg when it comes to the family fun.
-The pool has a pirate-themed play area, there’s a mini-golf course onsite and the resort even has a private lake where kids can learn how to tie knots and bait their hooks before casting out a line.
+The resort’s pool is shaped like Mickey Mouse and campfire sing-a-longs and kayaking excursions are the tip of the iceberg when it comes to family fun.
+The pool has a pirate-themed play area, there’s a mini-golf course onsite, and the resort even has a private lake where kids can learn how to tie knots and bait their hooks before casting out a line.

-10. Jupiter Beach Resort & Spa
+10. Jupiter Beach Resort & Spa – Jupiter, FL

 For an old-fashioned Florida beach vacation where the focus is on the sand and surf, head to Jupiter Beach Resort & Spa, Jupiter’s only oceanfront resort.
 Guests come back year after year because they love the beach here.
 And your resort fee includes beach chairs for relaxing down on the sand (either there or the hotel’s pool is where you’re likely to spend most of your family time).
 The kids will love sitting around the outdoor fire pits come nightfall, and it’s always fun to take a sunset stroll on the beautiful beach, too.
 One- and two-bedroom oceanfront suites are worth it when you want to splurge, but there are less expensive room categories, too.